Accident & repair guidanceUpdated 2026-01-21

 Frequently Asked Questions

-Do I really need a police report for a minor scratch?
+Do I need a police report for a minor car accident?